 - 1. Interdisciplinary team care with the development and maintenance of an appropriate plan of care. - Short-term inpatient hospital care when required in periods of crisis or as respite care.
 Coverage of inpatient respite care is provided on an occasional basis and is limited to a maximum of five consecutive days per admission. - Skilled nursing services provided by or under the supervision of a registered nurse.
 Certified home health aide services and homemaker services provided under the supervision of a registered nurse. - 4.
 Social services and counseling services provided by a qualified social worker. - 5.
 Dietary and nutritional guidance.
 Nutritional support such as intravenous feeding or hyperalimentation. - 6.
-Physical therapy, occupational therapy, speech therapy, and respiratory therapy provided by a licensed therapist. - 7.
-Volunteer services provided by trained hospice volunteers under the direction of a hospice staff member. - 8.
+Physical therapy, occupational therapy, speech therapy, and respiratory therapy provided by a licensed therapist.

+- 7. Volunteer services provided by trained hospice volunteers under the direction of a hospice staff member. - 8.
 Pharmaceuticals, medical equipment, and supplies necessary for the management of your condition.
 Oxygen and related respiratory therapy supplies. - 9.
-Bereavement services, including assessment of the needs of the bereaved family and development of a care plan to meet those needs, both prior to and following the subscriber's or the dependent's death.
-Bereavement services are available to surviving members of the immediate family for a period of one year after the death.
-Your immediate family means your spouse, children, step-children, parents, and siblings. - 10.
-Palliative care (care which controls pain and relieves symptoms, but does not cure) which is appropriate for the illness.
+Bereavement (grief) services, including a review of the needs of the bereaved family and the development of a care plan to meet those needs, both before and after the member's death.
+Bereavement services are available to the patient and those individuals who are closely linked to the patient, including the immediate family, the primary or designated care giver and individuals with significant personal ties, for one year after the member's death. - Palliative care (care which controls pain and relieves symptoms, but does not cure) which is appropriate for the illness.